Managing Your Health

 • A prescription for 2 adrenaline injectors, if required.

 • An updated ASCIA Action Plan completed and signed by your doctor.
 You just need to add your photo to it.
 Your doctor should talk you through the ASCIA Action Plan so that you know what an allergic reaction is and know when and how to use your adrenaline injector.
 Ideally your doctor should have a trainer device for you to practice with.
-It is helpful to have a trainer device at home so that you and other family members and friends can practice using the adrenaline injector (your parents can get trainers through the Allergy & Anaphylaxis Australia shop [weblink]).
+It is helpful to have a trainer device at home so that you and other family members and friends can practice using the adrenaline injector.
+Your parents can get trainers through the Allergy & Anaphylaxis Australia website.

 • Your doctor should also speak with you about the importance of not standing or walking when you have anaphylaxis.